John Owen on the Ruination of Christianity

 John Owen is called the Prince of the Puritans.
 He was Vice Chancellor of Oxford University.
 Wrote a massive 8 volume commentary on the book of Hebrews.
 Which is still published along with his 20 something volumes of other works.

 He calls attention here, Hebrews 12, to the fact that every saint is to be an overseer in the church.
 Really?
-Roles and responsibilities are fluid, you see.
+Roles and responsibilities are fluid and layered, you see.
 They beautifully overlap as do the watercolors on the paper of a fine artist.

 Just as a deacon might be an evangelist, table server, or even a civil servant.